alefesouza/dotfiles/archlinux-configuration.md

 ## Utilities

+### filemanager-actions

-### filemanager-actions to add an "Open with Code" options on the nautilus context menu
+To add an "Open with Code" options on the nautilus context menu

     pacman -S filemanager-actions

+## Useful links:

+[yay](https://github.com/Jguer/yay) - To install AUR packages.
+[asdf](https://github.com/asdf-vm/asdf) - To manage version of almost all most used programming languages.